 Data handling by the APVMA

 The Australian Government Protective Security Policy Framework requires the Australian Pesticides and Veterinary Medicines Authority (APVMA) to classify the information it receives.
 How that information is classified determines how it will be disclosed or accessed as well as how it is to be stored or disposed of.

-Data and other confidential information received with an application (for example, details of safety or efficacy studies) is generally classified as sensitive—confidential commercial information.
+Data and other confidential information received with an application (for example, details of safety or efficacy studies) are generally classified as sensitive – confidential commercial information (CCI).
 This classification requires us to securely store application information, and when using an external reviewer, send the information using commercially approved couriers who are responsible for its carriage and safekeeping or by secure email transmission.

 Confidential commercial information

-Section 162 of the Agvet Code prohibits the APVMA (or any member of its staff) from disclosing confidential commercial information, subject to certain exemptions set out in the Agvet Code (for example, when the person who owns the information provides their consent for it to be disclosed).
+Section 162 of the Agvet Code prohibits the APVMA (or any member of its staff) from disclosing CCI, subject to certain exemptions set out in the Agvet Code (for example, when the person who owns the information provides their consent for it to be disclosed).
 CCI in relation to an active constituent or a chemical product is defined in section 3 of the Agvet Code to mean:

-- a trade secret relating to the active constituent or chemical product, or other information about them that has a commercial value that would be, or could reasonably be expected to be, destroyed or diminished if the information were disclosed; or
+- a trade secret relating to the active constituent or chemical product, or any other information relating to the active constituent or product that has a commercial value that would be, or could reasonably be expected to be, destroyed or diminished if the information were disclosed; or

 - information that concerns the lawful commercial or financial affairs of a person, organisation or undertaking and relates to the manufacture, distribution or supply of the active constituent or chemical product that if disclosed could unreasonably affect the person, organisation or undertaking in an adverse manner.

 - the making of a permit application for the use of a proposed or existing active constituent or chemical product, if the use proposed in the application is a minor or emergency use; or